kubeshop/testkube/docs/docs/articles/test-workflows-examples-expressions.md

 ### General Variables

-There are some built-in variables available in most of the places. env object has a reference to the environment variables config object has a reference to defined configuration variables execution has some execution data
+There are some built-in variables available in most of the places;

+- **env** - Object has a reference to the environment variables.
+- **config** - Object has a reference to defined configuration variables.
+- **execution** - Object has some execution data.

 ### Contextual Variables